 Rewind to 2007.
 We were teens who fell hard.
 A few months after we seriously started dating we started our first business.
 A few months after that we started a second business.
-First we worked and got a loan from our parents for a dye-cut sticker machine.
+First we worked and purchased a dye-cut plotter machine.
 We were designing logo’s and printing stickers (all self-taught) for local businesses at the age of 16.
-Our second business was a faith-based shirt company.
+Our second business was a faith-based clothing company.
 A few years after, we went against our parents wishes and moved in with each other while we attended community college in San Diego (both of our majors were undecided, and we both had jobs).
 We noticed a few things during that short time.
 1- College was not for us.
 2- We were too entrepreneurial-minded to be sitting in a classroom while we could be at home creating and doing something we’re passionate about.
 Before we married in 2012 we had started around 5 small businesses.
 We were crazy in love and spinning with excitement for life, we promised each other back then that we would never lose that with age.

 Fast forward- After a few years living in Northern CA (2014- this February 2018), we were realizing more and more that even though we’re considered young to many, we know the years are passing by and will continue to faster than we like.
 Why exist if you’re not living!